msp1974/aioWiserHeatAPI/README.md

 ### 0.1.5

-* Add ALL as special day option in schedule file for settign schedules from file
+* Add ALL as special day option in schedule file for setting schedules from file

 ### 0.1.4